 p.s.
 The Bible compares a future judgment to the destructiveness of the flood: "the foundations of the earth are shaken.
 The earth is violently broken, The earth is split open, The earth is shaken exceedingly.
 The earth shall reel to and fro like a drunkard, and shall totter like a hut" (Isa.
 24:18-20).
 These statement also describe the actual loss of the perfect solar/lunar/sidereal calendar that God had originally given to mankind and the confusing "wobble" of the Earth.
 To see how the Earth lost its perfect calendar system, begin at rsr.org/hydroplate-theory.
 As a preview, the primary physical mechanism that altered the perfect calender function of the Earth's rotation is the conservation of angular momentum and the torque applied after the melting of rock that became the magma of the Earth's outer core.

-Get a Real Astronomy Resource: Get the Spike Psarris DVD What You Aren't Being Told About Astronomy!
+Get a Real Astronomy Resource: At our rsr.org/store you can get the Spike Psarris DVD What You Aren't Being Told About Astronomy!
 This is hands down the best astronomy video ever made!
 You'll agree, or your money back!
 Also, purchasing them from us here at RSR will help us keep our radio show on the air reaching more and more people!
-And have you browsed through our Science Department in our KGOV Store?
-Check out especially Walt Brown’s In the Beginning.
+And have you browsed through our Science Department in our store?
+We think you just might love it!